 On Sunday, large shops may trade only for a continuous period of six hours (falling between 10.00am and 6.00pm) and must provide a sign, visible both internally and externally, specifying the times of trading.

 Large shops do not need to notify the Council of Sunday Trading.

 The following large shops are exempt from restrictions:

 - Farm shops selling produce from that farm

 - Shops selling wholly or mainly intoxicating liquor

 - Shops selling cycle supplies and accessories

-- a registered pharmacy, selling only medicinal products and medical and surgical appliances
+- Registered pharmacies selling only medicinal products, and medical and surgical appliances

 All large shops, except those listed above, must remain closed on Easter Sunday (and on Christmas Day when it falls on a Sunday).